Coach-UX/coach-styleguide/README.md

 ## Staging
   ### Switching to Staging Environment
   A staging environment can be accessed at [styleguide.coach/dev/wp-admin](https://styleguide.coach/dev/wp-admin).
-Please use this to test all changes before pushing anytihng to production.
+Please use this to test all changes before pushing anything to production.

 ## Plugins
   ### Visual Editor